 See my post on pistachio kheer recipe which is delicious Indian dessert flavored with pistachio nuts.

-I used sweetened milkmaid from Nestle to make the kheer.
+I used sweetened milkmaid from Nestle to make the kheer (but you can use any sweetened condensed milk).
 So here you can read the ingredients and instructions to make the kheer.

 You can also make a variety of other easy desserts using milkmaid.